Read our latest news updates

 Hand OA is more common than hip or knee OA.

-This study investigates OA at the base of the thumb.
+This study investigated OA at the base of the thumb.

 Treatment